Traffic Crime Attorneys in Northwest Arkansas

 Schedule a free visit to learn about our reasonable fees and affordable payment plans, which include a low down payment (Visa/MasterCard/Discover accepted), and your legal options.

-The Consequences of Speeding
+Consequences of Speeding in Arkansas

 One of the most common traffic crimes is speeding.
 Penalties for speeding vary depending on how many miles per hour over the speed limit you were traveling, where you were driving, and the number of your previous violations.
 The punishments can get more serious the more traffic violations you have on your record.